DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo.js.md

 ---

+There are several ways to install the `domo.js` library in your Custom App.
+The most common methods are via npm or by including it in your HTML via a script tag.

 <!--
 type: tab
 title: npm
 -->

-`domo.js` is deployed with every template created via `domo init`.
-But you can also install it to existing projects via npm:

 ```
-npm install --save ryuu.js
+  npm install ryuu.js
 ```

 <!--
 type: tab
-title: HTML Script Tag
+title: Script Tag
 -->

-You can include `domo.js` in your web app, Pro-Code app, or Domo Brick via HTML script tag using UnPkg:

 ```
   <script src="https://unpkg.com/ryuu.js"></script>